 2. How will you explore community at Penn?
 Consider how Penn will help shape your perspective and identity, and how your identity and perspective will help shape Penn.
 (1,020 character max).

 3. Considering the specific undergraduate school you have selected, describe how you intend to explore your academic and intellectual interests at the University of Pennsylvania.
-For students applying to specialized programs, please answer this questions in regard to your single-degree school choice; your interest in the specialized program may be addressed through the program-specific essay.
+For students applying to specialized programs, please answer this question in regard to your single-degree school choice; your interest in the specialized program may be addressed through the program-specific essay.
 (2,295 character max).

-UPenn Transfer Decision Date?
+UPenn Transfer Decision Date

 Final Thoughts – UPenn University Transfer Acceptance Rate